 Paul views his suffering as “filling up in [his] flesh what is still lacking in regard to Christ’s afflictions, for the sake of his body” (Col 1.24), and he describes our suffering as “carrying around in our body the death of Jesus” (2Cor 4.10).
 He also wants to “participate in Christ’s sufferings becoming like him in his death” (Phil 3.10).
 Thus, Christ’s Cross represents suffering we are called to participate in, which makes perfect sense of why he calls upon Ps 44.

 This brings me to my real point, to wit, that we mistake the Cross when we define it as a kind of suffering from which we are excluded because Christ suffers there God’s judgment we deserve and from which we are freed.
-When we read his suffering this way we place the Cross out of the reach of participation, for a Cross which is divine judgment poured out is not a Cross we can carry – but we are called to carry it.
-I’m not sure Paul could be any more explicit; the Cross isn’t Christ dying instead of us (however legitimately talk of ‘substitution’ may expresses a perspective on what’s happening), it is Christ dying ahead of us.
-Christ showing us how to die, not how to avoid it; how to know God’s love in the midst of the world’s rejection of you, and also how to suffer redemptively as a victim of the world’s violence for the sake of its salvation (as Paul also understood his suffering).
+When we read his suffering this way (as penal substitution) we place the Cross out of the reach of participation, for a Cross which is divine judgment poured out is not a Cross we can carry, But we are called to carry it.
+I’m not sure Paul could be any more explicit – the Cross isn’t Christ dying instead of us (however legitimately talk of ‘substitution’ may expresses a perspective on what’s happening), it is Christ dying ahead of us.
+Christ showing us how to die, not how to avoid dying; how to know God’s love in the midst of the world’s rejection of you, and also how to suffer redemptively as a victim of the world’s violence for the sake of its salvation (as Paul also understood his suffering).
 Rather than being a place of godforsakenness and estrangement (except so far as the world considers the violence they do to us evidence of our godforsakenness), the Cross is where all estranging narratives, including narratives of the Cross as estrangement (which are the vast majority of Evangelical readings of the Cross), are exposed as false precisely because they do not offer us a suffering we can participate in, a death to which we must conform.

 Returning to Ps 44 then.
 The amazing thing about the author’s perspective is that he does not reason from his suffering, based on the promises of Deut 28, that something is wrong with God or wrong with the covenant.
 He views his sufferings as a participation in God’s rejection by the world.
 And as I say, that is an amazing perspective to have given the author’s location in the progression of Israel’s faith and worldview.
 He sees that it is for God’s sake that he suffers, and Paul sees that the psalmist perceives this.
 So what Israel experiences in Ps 44 constitutes a prequel, a prophetic anticipation, of the Cross and our continued participation in it.
 They are the same species of scapegoat suffering.
-Christ could as easily have quoted from Ps 44 as from Ps 22 as he hung on the Cross then.
+Christ could as easily have quoted from Ps 44 as from Ps 22 as he hung on the Cross.
 Hence he warned that “if they persecuted me, they will persecute you” (Jn 15.20) and that we “will be hated by everyone on my account” (Mt 10.22).
 And so it is “on your account” or “for you sake,” O God, that we face death all day long.